2 Sophia University Junior College Division

 Despite the increasing trend in the number of new enrollees, the number of students joining extracurricular student organizations has decreased, in line with the drop in the number of organizations.
 A large number of new organizations were established every year, but failed to continue to exist, because many of them could not find successors to manage the organization, resulting in a decreasing number of organizations.
 Long-established organizations are also being dissolved because of shrinking membership.
 The number of students joining organizations has been also decreasing since AY2017, but it seems that there are students who belong to organizations outside of the Division and students who are active mainly in volunteer activities.

 In AY2020, owing to the spread of COVID-19, all classes in the spring semester were held online, all organizations struggled to secure new members, and their activities faced extremely difficult conditions amidst the COVID-19 pandemic.
-Under such circumstances, organizations that can continue their activities online have been active and were able to secure 44% enrollment of new students in 2020.
+Under such circumstances, organizations that can continue their activities online have been active and were able to secure 44% enrollment of new students in AY2020.
 In AY2021, as classes were held in a high-flex format, the rate of students joining organizations dropped to 35%, probably because students were divided into those who came to the campus and those who took online classes at home.
+In AY2022, the number of students decreased, but the rate of students joining organizations slightly increased to 38%.
+In AY2023, all classes became face-to-face; however, the number of extracurricular activity groups decreased because of a decrease in the number of students.

 2-3-3 Service Learning

-Service Learning is an attempt to effectively connect what is learned from community engagement, through volunteer social service, such as volunteer work, with what is learned in the classroom.
-Participating students take a class on each activity and carry out the activity using the knowledge gained in the class.
-The activities of College Friend and Community Friend were introduced as practical work of a curricular subject from AY2019.
+Service Learning is an attempt to effectively connect what is learned from community engagement, through volunteer social service, with what is learned in the classroom.
+Participating students take a course on each activity and carry out the activity using the knowledge gained in the course.
+The College Friend and Community Friend were introduced as practical work of a curricular subject from AY2019.
+Starting in AY2023, English Friend is offering English activities to the 6th grade students of public elementary schools (total of 13 schools) in the City of Hadano that visit the Hadano Campus.

 • College Friend: Giving support for Japanese language learning and subjects study for children related to foreign countries at public elementary and junior high schools in the City of Hadano.